RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/mid_april_check_in.md

   trail:
     - check-in
 ---
-It's the end of April, and I'm watching a sullen freezing rain come down on the mulch beds, where a couple of enterprising hyacinths came up a week ago, bloomed, and promptly fell over.
+It's the middle of April, and I'm watching a sullen freezing rain come down on the mulch beds, where some enterprising hyacinths came up a week ago, bloomed, and promptly fell over.
 I'm in housekeeping mode again.
 Every time I make a new entry in the [practitioner-journey](https://raphaelluckom.com/trails/practitioner-journey.html) series, it takes at least a week, after I think the work is complete, of tidying up--removing redundant or unused pieces of code, improving the flow of configuration data through the system